weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ## Overview

-Welcome to the **Quickstart tutorial**.
-Here, you will:
+Welcome to the **Quickstart tutorial**, where you'll a quick taste of what you can do with Weaviate.

+You will:
 - Create a vector database with Weaviate Cloud Services (WCS),
-- Import data, and
+- Import data,
-- Perform a vector search
+- Use *semantic search*, and
+- Bring LLMs to your data with *generative search*.

 :::tip How long will this take?
 This should take around 20 minutes or so.
 :::

 :::info Object vectors
-When you import data into Weaviate, you can optionally:
+With Weaviate, you have options to:
 - Have **Weaviate create vectors**, or
 - Specify **custom vectors**.

 This tutorial demonstrates both methods.
-For the first method, we will use an **inference API**, and show you how you can change it.
 :::

 ### Source data